Alcohol licensing laws of the United Kingdom: Licensing objectives

-The licensing authority, in considering any application for a licence or for a variation must have regard to "the licensing objectives":
+The licensing authority, in considering any application for a licence or for a variation, must have regard to "the licensing objectives":

 Licensing authorities

 The licensing authorities are local councils.
-In two-tier parts of England and Wales, these are the district or borough councils and elsewhere the unitary authority is the licensing authority.
+In two-tier parts of England and Wales, these are the district or borough councils and elsewhere unitary authorities are the licensing authorities.
 In Scotland each council has a Licensing Board to act as licensing authority.

-For a premises licence, the licensing authority is the council for the place where the premises are located; where they straddle a boundary, the applicant may choose either one.
-For a personal licence, it is the licensing authority in whose area the applicant lives.
+For a Premises Licence, the licensing authority is the council for the place where the premises is located; where they straddle a boundary, the applicant may choose either one.
+For a Personal Licence, it is the licensing authority in whose area the applicant lives.

-The Licensing Authority is also responsible for the issue of a Personal Licence.
+The licensing authority is also responsible for the issue of a Personal Licence.

 Personal Licence

 The Personal Licence allows an individual to sell alcohol or authorise its sale by others.
 A Personal Licence applicant must, prior to making an application, pass an exam, known as the Award for Personal Licence Holders (APLH) The APLH exam is a 40-question, multiple-choice paper, in which the applicant must achieve a score of 28 out of 40, or 70 percent.
-The applicant must also obtain "Basic Disclosure" which details any unspent convictions.
+The applicant must also obtain "Basic Disclosure", which details any unspent convictions.

-Upon application and if the applicant has no unspent relevant convictions the licensing authority must grant a Personal Licence, now with no expiry date attached.
-If relevant convictions are disclosed then the Licensing Authority must send a copy of the application to the local Police, who can object within 14 days.
+Upon application and if the applicant has no unspent relevant convictions, the licensing authority must grant a Personal Licence, now with no expiry date attached.
+If relevant convictions are disclosed, the licensing authority must send a copy of the application to the local police, which may object within 14 days.
 A hearing may then follow.

-The applicant must make their application to the licensing authority where they ordinarily reside.
+The applicant must make his or her application to the licensing authority where they ordinarily reside.
 Any changes to the Personal Licence thereafter (for example, name or address) must be notified to that original licensing authority, even if the Personal Licence Holder ("PLH") has subsequently moved out of the area.
 Failure to do so is a criminal offence.

-A PLH, if charged with a relevant criminal offence, must tell the court at the first appearance that they are a Holder of a Personal Licence.
+A PLH, if charged with a relevant criminal offence, must tell the court at the first appearance that they are a holder of a Personal Licence.
 Failure to do so is a criminal offence.
-If the PLH is convicted of the original offence the Court can suspend or forfeit the personal licence.
+If the PLH is convicted of the original offence, the court may suspend or forfeit the personal licence.